Note

 The setup

 Add a wool_placed scoreboard objective to keep track of which colors of wool have been placed.
 This information must be stored to prevent the player from simply breaking one of the wool blocks and placing it back down to cheat and earn more rewards.
-You don't have to make this information display anywhere, but you can if you want.
+You don't have to make this information display anywhere, although you can if you want.

 /scoreboard objectives add wool_placed dummy